swch/strivve-docs-nextjs/src/pages/integrations/best-practices/index.md

 Today, most customers and their cardholders benefit greatly by leveraging a user experience which completes as soon as the site account is linked.
 In this way, the total User Wait Time for cardholders is significantly reduced by more than 50%, by only requiring the cardholder attention while their account linking input (aka sign in) is needed.

-This document is targeted towards integrators who are chosing to author their own UX rather than using a Strivve Component.
+This document is targeted towards integrators who are chosing to author their own UX using the [CardSavr API](/integrations/introduction#card-savr-api) versus a Strivve drop-in component.

 ## User Wait Time Solutions